M0simi/portfolio/Stage2.md

 ## 1. Project Objectives

 **Purpose:**
-To create an AI-powered chatbot that provides university students with instant, reliable, and personalized assistance.
-The chatbot will serve as a single point of contact for common questions and university-related services.
+The purpose of this project is to develop a chatbot that helps university students get instant and accurate answers to common questions related to university services, deadlines, campus activities, and facilities.
+This chatbot aims to improve the student experience by providing 24/7 access to university-related information, making it easier and quicker to find the answers students need.

 **Objectives (SMART):**
 1. Deliver a user-friendly chatbot that answers at least 80% of FAQs accurately within the first release.